hlmason/musiclaps/README.md

 Please continue to observe the above categories until a new system is implemented.

-Elements/selectors tend to come in the order they come in the markup; exceptions occur when one or more elements/selectors are grouped together.
+Elements/selectors tend to come in the order they appear in the markup; exceptions occur when one or more elements/selectors are grouped together.

 Properties are in alphabetical order, although it is not necessary to observe this.